Top

 Amalgam endangers our health

-Amalgam emits mercury vapor even after it is implanted into the body.
-This mercury is bioaccumulative, and it crosses the placenta to accumulate in fetuses as well.
-Dental amalgam's mercury is a known health risk, especially for children, fetuses, nursing infants, and people with impaired kidney function especially.
-Even the U.S. Food and Drug Administration concedes that the developing neurological systems of children and fetuses are more susceptible to "the neurotoxic effects of mercury vapor" - and that there is no evidence that amalgam is safe for these populations.
+Even the U.S. FDA acknowledges that the developing neurological systems of children and fetuses are more susceptible to "the neurotoxic effects of mercury vapor," and that there is no evidence that amalgam is safe for these populations.

 3